 Your PPC costs are likely to be driven by the competitiveness of your market, the value of your product and your regular marketing spend.
 The more competitive your market and the more expensive your product, the more you will have to pay to feature prominently in the listings.

 The amount you want to pay per click, however, should be determined by your marketing budget and your online conversion rates.
 For example, if you normally set aside 10% of the retail value of the £100 shoes you sell for sales and marketing, you should stick to this.

-If you know that one in ten visitors to your site will buy your shoes, that suggests you should pay £1 per click - which amounts to £10 for every sale, or 10% of the retail value of the shoes.
-In other words, stick to your budget.
+If you know that one in ten visitors to your site will buy your shoes, that suggests you can afford to pay up to £1 per click - which amounts to £10 for every sale, or 10% of the retail value of the shoes.

 Is your online shop doing the business?